 was a result of a series of performances and workshops given by pioneers Iwakichi Yamashita and Noriko Hashimoto from

-At Sweden Taiko we are inspired by japanese taiko music which flows from the hearts of people who play together at local festivals in Japan.
+At Sweden Taiko we have many friends in Japan and we have been inspired by the rich tradition of japanese taiko music.
+This music, which flows from the hearts of people who play together passionately at local festivals all over the Japan.
 Communities of fishing people, gatherings of farmers, foresters, weavers, or iron workers.
-Groups of working people whose ancient rythms and songs of celebration continue to reflect the natural spirit of taiko in modern day Japan.
-Taiko drums are simple and profound.
+Groups of working people whose ancient rythms and songs celebrate and continue to reflect the natural spirit of taiko in modern day Japan.

-Sweden Taiko has a varied concert program (check out our performance page) and we also arrange workshops for beginners and intermediate students.
-Sweden Taiko is proud to collaborate with international taiko artists.
-We are honoured that these taiko artists visit Sweden and teach master classes for us at Sweden Taiko:
+Sweden Taiko has developed a varied concert program (check out our performance page) and we also arrange workshops for beginners and intermediate students.
+Sweden Taiko is proud to collaborate with our japanese international taiko masters whom we visit in Japan and who visit us here in Sweden.

 Japanese Taiko is an ancient tradition but also modern.

 Ryo Shiobara Nagano taiko master (Taiko, kagura) https://youtu.be/QXwhZS5Xh7s

 Kano Yasukazu (shinobué flutemaster and former Kodo master drummer ) https://yasukazu.com/en: